Code-Institute-Submissions/goal_setting_app/README.md

 * The site is responsive across all screen sizes and devices.

 The following forms are posted correctly and the database is updated accordingly:
-* Add category
+a.
+Add category
-* Add new goal
+b.
+Add new goal
-* Add new step
+c.
+Add new step
-* Mark step done/not done
+d.
+Mark step done/not done

 * Form submission works across all devices and screen sizes.
 * User is redirected to the correct pages after forms are posted.